meceware/js-css-gutenberg/README.md

 # [Custom JS and CSS for Gutenberg](https://www.meceware.com/plugins/docs/custom-js-css-gutenberg/)

-* Easily add your code anywhere on your Wordpress page.
+* Easily add your code anywhere on your WordPress page.

   * **Javascript**
     * Between `<head>` and `</head>` tags.